Tony Harrison (boxer): Harrison vs. Charlo

 On October 23, 2018, it was announced that Tony Harrison would face Jermell Charlo for the WBC light middleweight title on December 22 on PBC on Fox and Fox Deportes at the Barclays Center in Brooklyn, New York.
 Harrison won by unanimous decision with two judges scoring the bout 115–113, while the third scored it 116–112.

 Harrison vs. Charlo II

 The rematch was a highly competitive bout, in which Charlo managed to regain the WBC light middleweight title.
 Charlo managed to drop Harrison in the second round, but Harrison managed to recover well.
 In the eleventh round, Charlo dropped Harrison twice and had him stuck on the ropes when the referee decided to end the fight.

 Harrison vs. Garcia

 On April 9, 2022, Harrison faced Sergio Garcia, ranked #4 by the WBC at super welterweight.
-Harisson won the bout convincingly on the scorecards, 100–90, 100-90 and 98–92.
+Harrison won the bout convincingly on the scorecards, 100–90, 100-90 and 98–92.